spex-lang/spex-lang.github.io/src/tutorial.md

   Use --seed -7124542298296952417 to reproduce this run.
 ```

-Let's go throught the output line by line.
+Let's go thought the output line by line.

   1. First we are told which server is getting checked and against which
      specification.
 One thing to note here is that the default host is